-Table 5-16 vxrlink stats command output: Information Messages
+Table 5-16 vxrlink stats command output: Information Messages Table 3-10 AVTTTIIV stats COILLIA output. minomination MICOSAGCO

 Field Name Description Displays the number of messages transmitted.
 Blocks Displays the number of blocks that are transmitted to the Secondary RVG.
 One block consists of 512 bytes.
 RT (msec) Displays the average round-trip time.
 Delays Displays the delay that Volume Replicator introduces while sending the packets, if it is flow controlled.
 Usually, delays are introduced when there are errors on the link or the outstanding bytes for flow control have been exceeded for a single message.